ibm-cloud-docs/cloud-databases/learn-getting-to-production.md

 14. Complete [Disaster Recovery](/docs/cloud-databases?topic=cloud-databases-ha-dr) testing.
 Test restoring your application to a different IBM Cloud region.
 Ensure you are able to connect to a "restored" database with new connection details.
     * Ensure you are able to achieve your Recovery Point Objective (RPO) and Recovery Time Objective (RTO)

+To resolve a database's UUID, use the command `ibmcloud resource search <UUID>`.
+Other useful CLI commands are: `ibmcloud cdb about` and `ibmcloud cdb cxn`.
+For more information, see the [CLI plug-in reference documentation](/docs/cloud-databases?topic=databases-cli-plugin-cdb-reference).
+{: .tip}